Arnoldo Gabaldón: Health and welfare

 At the Ministry, Arnoldo Gabaldón applied the same management principles that he had used for successful management in the Division of Malaria: the accuracy of objectives was one of his cardinal rules such as the one made when taking his new position: "Our objective in the field public health is to get a six-month increase in life expectancy at birth for each year of work "(Guerrero and Borges, 1998, 85).

 Other significant elements of its successful management included; the selection of competent personnel and professionalization of the same both domestically and abroad, modernization of the management of different departments.
 His vision on the need for training or preparation for an efficient work in the field of malariology is expressed in his book "A Health Policy" and the "Letters of the Minister" which allowed him to disclose monthly to all staff and the country their views; He gave priority to preventive medicine for which he created the Environmental sanitation sub-department in 1960.
 He amended the health budget by investing more resources in environmental sanitation.
 He encouraged decentralization by signing agreements with regional governments to "cooperative services".
 It strengthened its longstanding goal of rural housing, in order to offer a decent habitat for the Venezuelan peasant.

 Gabaldón authored more than 200 papers published in national and international medical journals written in Spanish, English, French and German.
 For example, he conducted studies on malaria in birds, work that earned him be incorporated as member of the Academy of Physical, Mathematical and Natural which in his honor institutionalized Arnoldo Gabaldón Prize for scientists under 40 years in the areas Biology, Physics, Chemistry and Mathematics.
 It was also a tenured of the National Academy of Medicine, where he held the chair X joining in 1972.

 He was the first professor of the Simón Bolívar Professor of Latin-American Studies at the University of Cambridge, England (1968–69) and directed post-doctoral studies at the Central University of Venezuela.

 Gabaldón was active as an expert of the World Health Organization in work for malaria control in countries from 5 continents.
-On February 15, 1989, it was decided by Venezuelan executive decree, on the eightieth anniversary of his birth, to compile his written work, to issue a postage stamp with his effigy and to give his name to the complex of buildings that would form the Directorate of Malaria and Environmental Sanitation in Maracay, today known as the Institute of Higher Studies of Malariology Arnoldo Arnoldo Gabaldón.
+On February 15, 1989, it was decided by Venezuelan executive decree, on the eightieth anniversary of his birth, to compile his written work, to issue a postage stamp with his effigy and to give his name to the complex of buildings that would form the Directorate of Malaria and Environmental Sanitation in Maracay, today known as the Institute of Higher Studies of Malariology Arnoldo Gabaldón.
 Gabaldón Parish in the Candelaria municipality of his native state, was named in his honor.